BRAND

 A company website takes on a lot of different jobs.
 It can be your main sales rep, wholesale distributor, employee recruiter, and investor pitch all rolled into one.
 The homepage is often the first impression your business makes on a potential customer.
 Ultimately a website is where someone decides whether or not they trust a company to do what it says.

-It’s also one of the best examples of every part of a business’s core values and identity coming together in one place: brand, messaging, style, and content.
-At Kahawai, we’ve regularly seen that if a client comes to us with even one of those things not feeling like the other, then the entire site can feel off.
+It’s also one of the best examples of each part of a business’s core values and identity coming together in one place: brand, messaging, style, and content.
+At Kahawai, we’ve regularly seen that if a client comes to us with even one of those things not feeling like the other, then the entire site feels off.
 The friction felt from the misalignment is usually subtle, but sometimes it hits you over the head.
-And no matter the degree, this mismatch can cost your business authority and legitimacy.
+But no matter the degree, this mismatch can cost your business authority and legitimacy.

-I think everyone has had an experience at least once where you tap onto a website and you feel a spark of interest right away.
-Everything from the style, photography, color palette, and text on screen just click instantly with you personally.
-It loads fast, feels slick, and appears to be reading your mind.
-It seems worth your immediate attention and eventual investment.
-It makes me think of the feeling Marie Kondo talks about when tidying one’s home.
+I think everyone has had this experience at least once where you tap onto a website and you feel a spark of interest right away.
+Everything from the style, photography, color palette, and text just click instantly with you.
+It loads fast, feels slick, and seems to be reading your mind.
+You deem it worth your immediate attention and eventual investment.
+What comes to mind is the instant, physical reaction that Marie Kondo talks describes in The Life-Changing Magic of Tidying Up.
 She says that when something “sparks joy”, you physically feel “…a little thrill, as if the cells in your body are slowly rising.”
 And that’s how you know it deserves the honor of staying in your home.
 Except here, it’s not a favorite sweater worth keeping but a website worth bookmarking.

-Opportunity Costs And Missed Connections If You Skip Pairing a Brand and Website Refresh
+Opportunity Costs And Missed Connections When You Skip Pairing a Brand and Website Refresh

 This is a scenario that I don’t like to see personally as a creative director but really hate to imagine from the client’s point of view.
-Let’s say that a company moves forward with a website redesign using a logo and tagline that haven’t been touched in years.
+Let’s say a company moves forward with a website redesign using a logo and tagline that haven’t been touched in years.
 The site launches, looks and reads great, but something still feels off.
 Internally, the team senses it.
 And externally?
 Website visitors do, too… even if they can’t name exactly why.
-Looking at the analytics, it’s obvious that people bounce off the website pretty quickly.
-A few months later, we’re called back in to refresh the logo and the brand.
+Looking at the analytics, it’s obvious that folks bounce off the website pretty quickly.
+Fast forward to a few months later and we’re called back in to refresh the logo.
 That second wave of work is more costly, not just in budget, but in lost momentum.
 The business falls into recovery mode trying to work in a new logo after having already made many decisions, both in terms of strategy and design, with the original logo having been a big limiting factor.

-• Getting all of the best brains together all at once
+• Getting all of the best brains together at once

-• Seeing new logo concepts mocked up on a website design gives you a chance to preview possible new directions to take
+• Seeing new logo concepts mocked up on a website design to see possible new style directions in action

 • Minimizing the time needed to reconcile changing your brand across different marketing materials

-• Making it easier to coordinate all of your key stakeholders at once for major decisions and approvals
+• Easier to coordinate all of your key stakeholders at once for major decisions and approvals

 Rest assured that we rarely are scrapping everything and starting over from scratch.
-Most often, our team builds on what’s already successful for your brand.
+Most often, our team builds on what’s already successful.
 We can look at updating typography, refining the color palette, simplifying the logo, or clarifying your message.
 And if we’re already doing a deep dive into your content, layout, and strategy for the website, it just makes sense to tackle both at the same time.

 Revisiting a website can naturally push a company to think more critically about how it is showing up generally.
 Think of it this way–you’re halfway to clarifying your overall messaging if we’re already rewriting web copy.
 We’re already exploring a refreshed look and feel if we’re creating new website banners.

-And don’t worry, we will work with your team on the timeline and budget so the project moves at the right and continues to stay manageable all around.
+And don’t worry, we will work with your team on the budget so the project continues to stay manageable all around.

-How Do You Know If You Need a Brand Refresh Alongside a Website Redesign?
+How Do You Know If You Need Both a Brand Refresh and Website Redesign?

 The clearest signal that a brand refresh should be paired with a website redesign is if the catalyst to reaching out to a marketing agency for a website redesign was a fundamental shift in the target audience, services, positioning, or business model.

-Here are some other common scenarios where it is usually works best to do both in tandem:
+Beyond that, here are some other common scenarios where it is usually works best to do both together:

 • You created your logo around the same time as your website, and haven’t touched it since.